openSUSE/news-o-o/_posts/2008-09-23-upcoming-factory-changes.markdown

 ---
 author: News Team
+comments: true
 date: 2008-09-23 15:52:55+00:00
 layout: post
 link: https://news.opensuse.org/2008/09/23/upcoming-factory-changes/
+slug: upcoming-factory-changes
-title: "Upcoming Factory Changes"
+title: Upcoming Factory Changes
+wordpress_id: 1028
 categories:
 - Distribution
 ---

 The [openSUSE Factory distribution](http://en.opensuse.org/Factory) is our permanent moving target, this is the place where all Alpha and Beta versions are mastered from.
-We are currently in the process of adjusting some things due to [the move from SUSE internal AutoBuild to openSUSE Build Service](https://news.opensuse.org/2008/09/22/obs-did-it/):
+We are currently in the process of adjusting some things due to [the move from SUSE internal AutoBuild to openSUSE Build Service](//news.opensuse.org/2008/09/22/obs-did-it/):

 We are getting rid of all the historical names.
 Factory from SUSE internal AutoBuild is currently in the directories "SL-OSS-factory", "SL-OSS-factory-debug" and "SL-Factory-non-oss" inside of the [distribution](http://download.opensuse.org/distribution/) directory.
 These names are inconsistent and have lost their meaning to some degree.